Auto Insurance Claim Advice

 The insurance company will deduct the 1/3 from the total amount that it would cost to buy a dog like Scruffy.
 So the animal loss or the death of Scruffy will be compensated with $500 (2/3 of $750).

 Let’s say that Scruffy was not killed, but he was severely injured and needed a surgery because of the accident.
+The surgery is about $1,500 dollars because he dislocated his back legs.
+What would the insurance company do?

 Scruffy is only worth $750 brand new! $1,500 for an insurance company is way too much.
 Their infinitive wisdom tells them that the solution is to declare the dog a total loss, put it down and get a new one!

 I am sorry for being sarcastic on this subject, but this is what the insurance company will do!
-They will try to tell you that it is too much to “fix” your pet, and that you need to get a new one.
+They will try to tell you that it is too expensive to “fix” your pet, and that you need to get a new one.

 This argument is ludicrous and quite troublesome.

-Most of us consider pets part of our family, they live with us and we love them.
+Most of us consider our pets as part of our family, they live with us and we love them.
 If anything else, we invest a great deal of time training them and caring for them.

 Considering the example above, the upbringing of a dog to 5 years old is not particularly cheap, not considering the fact that your pet has training (potty training).